zoobzio/pipz/USE_CASES.md

 # pipz Use Cases

-This document showcases real-world use cases for pipz pipelines.
-Each example demonstrates how pipz can simplify common processing patterns.
+This document showcases real-world problems that pipz solves.
+Each use case starts with a problem statement and demonstrates why pipz is the right solution.

 ## Data Validation Pipeline

-Validate complex data structures with reusable validators:
+**Problem**: Complex business objects require multi-step validation with clear, actionable error messages.
+Traditional validation approaches often result in deeply nested if-statements or validation logic scattered throughout the codebase.

+**Why pipz**: Compose reusable validators that each handle one concern, get detailed error locations, and maintain single responsibility principle.

 ```go
 type Order struct {